Dr. Rika Yoshii

 Dr. Yoshii received her Ph.D.
 Degree in Computer Science from the University of California, Irvine (UCI) Before she joined the Department, she was a project leader at Rockwell and a research staff member for the Northrop Research and Technology Center, and then returned to UCI as a researcher for the Educational Technology Center and a lecturer for the ICS department.
 She joined the Computer Science Department at CSUSM in 1993.
 She is a U.S. citizen.
 And she is a proud graduate of the local Point Loma High School (Go Pointers!!)

-For more information please visit my personal site which is very interesting.
+For more information on me and useful help files/tutors for CS majors: please visit my personal site which is very interesting.

 Research - Tutoring Systems (interactive / intelligent) and Authoring Tools

 - Authoring Tools in Java for Creating Conversational Tutoring Systems (Tutor Writer and TWIGy)

 - Diagrammatic Reasoning Tool for Helping ESL Students Learn Articles (DaRT and ItsLEADR)

 - Web-based Tutorial Software Using Java (CppTracer, Visualizers)